-The value of customer reviews should never be overlooked in business, whether you are selling goods or rendering a service.
+The value of customer feedback and reviews should never be overlooked in business, whether you are selling goods or rendering a service.
 Digital technology has improved the way feedback is delivered, and companies are beginning to use it to their advantage.
-Through online consumer surveys and feedback platforms, information about your brand can reach millions of people around the globe in seconds.
+Through online consumer surveys and customer feedback platforms, information about your brand can reach millions of people around the globe in seconds.

 Understanding the Impact of Bad Reviews